daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 - Apply the Tensorflow's Classification method on the Credit Card Fraud Detection case for this project: https://drive.google.com/file/d/1TrKRiNGxrxkr3i1ugc7DFF7XrfHZ9tmk/view?usp=sharing

+- Apply Label Encoding instead of One Hot Encoding to fit Ensemble Classifiers better

+- Use Graphviz to draw tree, H2O to create models (of tree, forest) from beginning instead of Scikit-learn

+- Try out other methods: Oversampling, SMOTE, etc to avoid Overfitting more efficiently

 ## Dependencies:

 imbalanced-learn offers a number of re-sampling techniques commonly used in strong between-class imbalanced datasets.
 This Python package is also compatible with scikit-learn.